cs10/su25/_projects/project6-proposals.md

 ---
 title: Project 5
 description: Final Project Proposals
-due: "11:59 PM PST on Monday, 4/7"
+due: "11:59 PM PST on Monday, 8/4"
 gradescope_assignment_id: 5617918
 submission_files:
     - N/A
 ---

 *Version 1.1.
-Last Updated: 2025-04-02.*
+Last Updated: 2025-07-27.*

 *We highly recommend reading through this spec in its entirety before you begin.*

 - Meeting with a Staff Member
     - You must sign-up for a 10-minute slot with a staff member to get your project approved.
 Only one member of your group needs to attend.
 Failure to be one time will mean you will need to sign-up for a new time slot; otherwise, you will get a '0' score.
-        - Click here for the [link to sign up](https://calendar.google.com/calendar/u/0/appointments/AcZssZ2gYOJsSLRS97v-zbASRViZIUo_fKvMB9qPQEQ=)
+        - Click here for the [link to sign up]()
-    - Meetings will run a specific times during Week 12 (April 8th through April 11th)
+    - Meetings will run a specific times during Week 7 (August 6th-7th during Lab)
-    - As of 4/2, there are only a limited number of spots, but we will add more.

 ## Content